TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Zoom out style

-It's a guide for writing where you keep coming out.
+It's a style of writing where you keep stepping back.

 <br>